justinchuby/cmu-courseapi-restful-elasticsearch/docs/index.md

     "courses": [<ScottyLabs Course Object>]
 }
 ```
-Notice the courses are now under `courses` and not `course` and are stores in
+Notice the courses are now under `courses` and not `course` and are stored in
 an array.